Console#

 Introduction#

-All Console blocks will appear in the VEX AIR Drone Controller’s Mission Logs.
-These blocks allow you to display text, receive input, and format printed data in real time.
+All Console blocks will appear in the VEXcode AIR Console.
+To view the Console, the Console Serial Port must be connected.
+Console blocks allow you to display text, receive input, and format printed data in real time in VEXcode AIR.

 Below is a list of the available blocks: